Action of 18 September 1810: Battle

-As dawn broke and visibility cleared, the sailors on Ceylon, Vénus and Victor realised that they were within sight of Saint Denis on Île Bourbon, and thus vulnerable to counterattack from Rowley's flagship Boadicea.
+As dawn broke and visibility cleared, the sailors on Ceylon, Vénus and Victor realised that they were within sight of Saint Denis on Isle Bourbon, and thus vulnerable to counterattack from Rowley's flagship Boadicea.
 Despite hasty repairs, neither Ceylon nor Vénus were seaworthy by 07:30, when British lookouts on the island spotted the three ships and sent word to Rowley.
 Within ten minutes, Rowley was at sea, taking 50 volunteers from Africaine to augment his crew.
-Hamelin made desperate efforts to limp back to Île de France, ordering Victor to tow Ceylon, but progress was slow and strong winds, which did not help the dismasted Ceylon and Vénus, repeatedly broke the tow rope.
+Hamelin made desperate efforts to limp back to Isle de France, ordering Victor to tow Ceylon, but progress was slow and strong winds, which did not help the dismasted Ceylon and Vénus, repeatedly broke the tow rope.

 During the day, Boadicea continued to close until Victor was forced to abandon Ceylon and sail in support of Vénus at 15:30.
 As soon as the French prize crew was removed, Lieutenant Philip Fitz Gibbon, the remaining officer on Ceylon, rehoisted British colours and assumed control of the ship.
 This allowed Boadicea to sail past the recaptured frigate and engage the French ships directly, reaching Vénus at 16:40.
 Hamelin recognised that the battered state of his flagship meant that he would not be able to adequately defend against Rowley's attack and ordered Victor to take news of his defeat back to Port Napoleon.
 Readying his ship for a token action, Hamelin fired at Boadicea as she came up but was forced to surrender within ten minutes.